A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RELATED WORK

 \section{RELATED WORK}

 Ransomware has been a very active topic of research, and several researchers proposed surveys that focus on different aspects of ransomware research.

 \textbf{Ransomware for PCs/workstations.} Aurangzeb et al.~\cite{Aurangzeb:2017} summarized the current trends of ransomware for PCs.
-In another work, Gonzalez and Hayajneh~\cite{Gonzales:2017} gave a short overview of ransomware families and types, ransomware behavior, mitigation strategies and recommendations.
-Popoola et al.~\cite{Popoola:2017} provided a brief overview of both successful and unsuccessful ransomware strains.
-They also discussed ransomware research and precautionary mechanisms.
+A short overview of ransomware and mitigation strategies was given in~\cite{Gonzales:2017}.
+Popoola et al.~\cite{Popoola:2017} provided an overview of both successful and unsuccessful ransomware strains.
 Garg et al.~\cite{Garg2018APE} discussed the infection methods, prevention measures, and future of ransomware.
-Rehman et al.~\cite{Rehman:2018} gave a short description of ransomware strains and specifically WannaCry ransomware.
+Rehman et al.~\cite{Rehman:2018} gave a short overview WannaCry ransomware.
 Shinde et al.~\cite{Shinde:2016} and Kiru et al.~\cite{Kiruetal.} discussed the underlying success of ransomware attacks.
 Maigida et al.~\cite{maigida:2019} provided a review of metadata analysis of ransomware attacks.
-The work proposed by Bajpai et al.~\cite{keymanagement} examined the key management techniques, and provided a taxonomy based on key management techniques used in the different ransomware strains.
-Zimba and Chishimba~\cite{zimba:2019} categorized ransomware strains into five categories based on the encryption and deletion processes.The works~\cite{dargahi:2019,Keshavarzi:2020} analyzed attack phases of ransomware based on Cyber-Kill-Chain, and discrete and dedicated attack channel model respectively.

-In terms of the studies focusing on defense solutions for ransomware in PCs, Alzahrani et al. \cite{alzahrani:2017} focused on the ransomware's strengths in the Windows platform, and reviewed the existing defense solutions.
-The works presented in~\cite{abraham:2019,alzahraniDeep:2019} gave an overview of the defense solutions that use Machine Learning (ML) and Deep Learning (DL).
-Similarly, Bijitha et al.~\cite{bijitha:2020} summarized the defense solutions and grouped them by their strategies.
-The works \cite{berrueta:2020}~and~\cite{silva:2019} analyzed the defense solutions based on their input features and ransomware characteristics.
-Kok et al.~\cite{Kok2019RansomwareT} provided a short review of detection strategies and attack phases.
-In~\cite{mainath:2018}, Maniath et al. presented a survey on the prevention and mitigation solutions for ransomware.
-Al-rimy et al.~\cite{threatfactors} outlined the success factor behind ransomware, and provided a taxonomy of ransomware defense solutions.
+Bajpai et al.~\cite{keymanagement} provided a taxonomy of ransomware based on key management techniques.
+Zimba and Chishimba~\cite{zimba:2019} categorized ransomware strains based on encryption and deletion processes.
+The works~\cite{dargahi:2019,Keshavarzi:2020} analyzed attack phases of ransomware based on Cyber-Kill-Chain, and attack channel models respectively.
+Considering the ransomware defense solutions for PCs, Alzahrani et al. \cite{alzahrani:2017} focused on the ransomware defenses for the Windows platform.
+The works presented in~\cite{abraham:2019,alzahraniDeep:2019} gave an overview of the defenses that use Machine Learning (ML) and Deep Learning (DL).
+The works \cite{bijitha:2020, berrueta:2020,silva:2019,Kok2019RansomwareT,mainath:2018,threatfactors} surveyed the ransomware defense solutions.